jiekkkk/Titanic/README.md

 # Titanic
-Predict survival on the Titanic
+Decription: Predict survival on the Titanic

 This is a Kaggle Competiotion to get familiar with ML basics